 Your content can be relevant, in-depth, and interesting, but no one will read it if it’s hard to read or unclear.

-Keep these points in mind when creating content your users will want to read:
+Keep these points in mind when creating content (or updating old articles) your users will want to read:

 - Think about the reader.
 Be direct and engaging.